AK-101: Norinco AK-2000

 Norinco produced a copy of the AK-101 as the AK-2000, with the stock of the Type 56-2.
 It has been in service with Indonesian police units.

 KR-101

+A semiautomatic AK-101 clone was made by Kalashnikov-USA(No affiliation with Kalashnikov Concern) in 2022.

+PSA AK-101

-A clone of the AK-101 made by Kalashnikov-USA.
+A semiautomatic clone of the AK-101 made by Palmetto State Armory.